Drug Calculation Review

 Defining Drug Calculations

 Nurses of all certifications and specialties can administer drugs, as this is one of the most common tasks for nurses.
 Depending on each state and workplace regulations, certain certified or licensed nurses can administer certain medications.
 Even with the rise of workplace technologies, such as electronic health records (EHRs), drug calculators in workplace devices, and more, knowing how to perform a drug calculation is essential for all nurses.
-Regardless of the workplace technology, it is ultimately the responsibility of the nurse to assess the accuracy of the drug calculation given the provider’s order, medication options, and patient condition (1,2,3).
+Regardless of the workplace technology, it is ultimately the nurse’s responsibility to assess the accuracy of the drug calculation given the provider’s order, medication options, and patient condition (1,2,3).

 Core Concepts of Drug Calculations: Reducing Medication Administration Errors